How to sew a zippered pouch!

 So let’s go!

-If you’d like to see a video of this process, head to https://youtu.be/rDwNvhW5AQo to watch me sew this up!
+If you’d like to see a video of this process, SCROLL TO THE BOTTOM OF THIS PAGE to watch me sew this up!

 Here’s what you’ll need to make a zippered pouch